FgDevLab/attendance/README.md

 ## Automation Test

-To run the automation tests, utilize the following commands in `frontend` folder with pnpm:
+To run the automation tests, utilize the following commands in the `frontend` folder with pnpm:

 - **Run all tests**:
   ```bash